Functions

 Functions can be used in fields where manipulation terms are read-only:

-Message Manipulations: 'Condition' and 'Action Value' fields
+Message Manipulation Sets: 'Condition' and 'Action Value' fields

-Pre-Parsing Message Manipulation Set: "Replace-With" manipulation term
+Pre-Parsing Message Manipulation Sets: "Replace-With" manipulation term

 Call Setup Rules: 'Request Key', 'Condition', and 'Action Value' fields